 Fun and informative programming for all ages

-Most of the Library’s educational efforts will be focused on the fall planting season.
+The Library’s educational efforts will focus on the fall planting season.

-- a screening of My Garden of a Thousand Bees
+- Access to the film My Garden of a Thousand Bees

-- a bioblitz Citizen Science event for all ages
+- Texas Pollinator BioBlitz Citizen Science event (for all ages)

 Books!
 Books!
 Books!